 As of April 2017, USCIS requires that you maintain your current immigration status until within 30 days of your application approval, for those changing to F-1 or J-1 status.
 This means you must be able to stay in your current immigration status until the change to F or J is approved (or more specifically, just before it is approved), regardless of how long it takes.
-For individuals whose existing status is not valid for at least 6-7 months, IES strongly recommends working with an immigration lawyer on your change of status application.
+For individuals whose existing status is not valid for at least 12 months, ISSS strongly recommends working with an immigration lawyer on your change of status application.

 To request a change to your current immigration status in the US, you will need to submit an application and supporting documents to USCIS.
 The processing fee that USCIS charges is $455 (this includes the $370 filing fee and the $85 biometrics fee).
 Note that there is also an additional $350 SEVIS fee that is required if you will have an I-20 for the first time (for change of status to F-1 student only).
-For changes to F-1 status, the international office of the school you plan to attend can help you prepare the application package.
+For changes to F-1 status, the international office of the school you plan to attend may be able to help you prepare the application package.